 - March 3 update from the superintendent

-Gov. Andrew Cuomo announced on April 6 that due to ongoing public health concerns related to COVID-19/Coronavirus, the statewide school closure will be extended until April 29.
+Gov. Andrew Cuomo announced on May 1 that due to ongoing public health concerns related to COVID-19/Coronavirus, the statewide school closure will be extended through the remainder of the 2019-20 school year.

-During this time, schools are required to provide continuity of instruction, meals for students and childcare resources every weekday, including days originally part of the previously scheduled spring break.
+During this time, we will continue to provide continuity of instruction, meals for students and childcare resources.

 Our school buses will deliver breakfast and lunch daily to your child’s bus stop.
 Meals can also be picked up at school between 9:30 a.m. and 12:30 p.m. via the school entrance.
 If you would like to sign up for delivery or request a more specific delivery time, please call 518-465-4561, ext 120.